patrici0/ecs-code-on-aws/04-ContinuousDelivery/README.md

 Now expand *> Additional configurations* under this **Environment** section.

-Scroll down to *Environment variables*: let's create two env vars:
+Scroll down to *Environment variables*: let's create one environment variable:

 For `Name` type in `REPOSITORY_URI`, for `Value` type in your ECR URI, which looks like this: